fmalmeida/bacannot/docs/config.rst

   // false or true to use rnammer instead of Barrnap params.prokka_use_rnammer = false

-  // Set only if you want to search only a specific prokka genus database params.prokka_genus = ''

   /*
-                                    DIAMOND parameters used to annotated the genome using the specific databases loaded in the docker image (VFDB, Victors, ICEberg and PHAST) Resistance and Virulence genes are searched with blastx while ICEs and Phages are searched with blastn.
+                                    BLAST parameters used to annotated the genome using the specific databases loaded in the docker image (VFDB, Victors, ICEberg and PHAST) via blastx, blastp or blastn depending on the database characteristics.

   */
-  // Virulence genes identity threshold params.diamond_virulence_identity = 90
+  // Virulence genes identity threshold params.blast_virulence_minid = 90

-  // Virulence genes coverage threshold params.diamond_virulence_queryCoverage = 90
+  // Virulence genes coverage threshold params.blast_virulence_mincov = 90

+  // AMR genes identity threshold params.blast_resistance_minid= 90

+  // AMR genes coverage threshold params.blast_resistance_mincov = 90

-  // MGEs (ICEs and Phages) identity threshold params.diamond_MGEs_identity = 85
+  // MGEs (ICEs and Phages) identity threshold params.blast_MGEs_minid = 85

-  // MGEs (ICEs and Phages) coverage threshold params.diamond_MGEs_queryCoverage = 85
+  // MGEs (ICEs and Phages) coverage threshold params.blast_MGEs_mincov = 85

-  // Minimum alignment length.
-  params.diamond_minimum_alignment_length = 200

   /*

-                                          Configure Optional Pangenome analysis with Roary
+                                          Configure optional Methylation annotation with nanopolish
-                                          Used to set path to reference genomes to be used in the pangenome analysis with Roary.
-Whenever set, the pipeline will automatically execute Roary pangenome analysis.
-Example: "path/reference/*.fasta"
-                                          They must be all in one directory and they must no be links.
-They must be the hard file.

-  */
-  params.roary_reference_genomes = ''
+                                          If left blank, it will not be executed.
+When both parameters are set it will automatically execute nanopolish to call methylation */ params.nanopolish_fast5_dir = ''   // Path to directory containing FAST5 files params.nanopolish_fastq_reads = '' // Path to fastq files (file related to FAST5 files above)

   /*

-                    Necessary files for calling methylation using nanopolish call-methylation algorithm.
-                    This results will be readly plot in JBROWSE browser.
-Here we need Nanopore raw reads and its fastq.
-This step is extremely time consuming.
-If you desire fast results it is advised to skip this process and execute it later since it is not a difficult proccess.

-                    To skip it one just need to left its variables blank.

-  */
-  params.fast5_dir = ''
-  params.fastq_reads = ''

-  /*

-                                        Handling the execution of optional processes
+                                        Handling the execution of processes

                                         By default, all processes are executed.
 These parameters tells wheter NOT to run a process.